Qosium Node Manager

 In addition to the local clock synchronization, you can distribute the clock forward using either NTP or PTP.
 To do this with NTP, enable the NTP server in the settings.
 To do this with PTP, enable it in Master mode.
 While NTP can be a client and a server simultaneously, PTP can only be set either to receive clock information (Slave) or to distribute it (Master).

-As an option, you can also configure GNSSGlobal Navigation Satellite System
+You can also configure a GNSSGlobal Navigation Satellite System

-A general term under which all the different global satellite navigation systems (e.g., GPS, GLONASS, Galileo, BDS) fall. clock as a source if you have the hardware.
+A general term under which all the different global satellite navigation systems (e.g., GPS, GLONASS, Galileo, BDS) fall. clock as the source if you have the hardware.
 That provides the best timing synchronization accuracy, assuming you have an unobstructed sight of the sky, allowing good signal from many satellites.
 When you take GNSS with PPSPulse per second

 Read more about clock synchronization here.